tanhaien/rbac-rag-erp/REPORT.md

 **Next Steps (Batch):**

 1.  **Database Migrations:**
-    *   **Alembic Setup:** Initialize and configure Alembic for database migrations.
+    *   **Alembic Setup:** Initialize and configure Alembic.
-    *   **Initial Migration:** Generate the initial migration script for the existing models.
+    *   **Initial Migration:** Generate the initial migration script for all existing models.

 2.  **Authentication Flow:**
-    *   **Token Endpoint:** Create a `/auth/token` endpoint that returns both the access and refresh tokens.
+    *   **Revoke Refresh Token:** Implement an endpoint to revoke refresh tokens.

-3.  **Cerbos Integration:**
-    *   **Real Cerbos Check:** Replace the Cerbos stub with the real client in the permission dependency and test it against a demo resource.

-4.  **Document Management:**
+3.  **Document Management:**
-    *   **Document Model & API:** Create the `Document` model and the initial API endpoints for document management.
+    *   **Document Model & API:** Create the `Document` model and the initial API endpoints for document management (upload, list, retrieve).
     *   **Cerbos Policy:** Create a Cerbos policy for the `document` resource.

-This batch of tasks will finalize the authentication and authorization system and start the core application functionality.
+This batch of tasks will complete the authentication system and kickstart the core functionality of the application.